 Down town or the Baixa is the central, lower area of Lisbon it starts at the streets north of the Praça do Comércio, roughly between the Cais do Sodré and the Alfama district beneath the Lisbon Castle, and extends northwards towards the Rossio and Figueira squares and the Avenida da Liberdade.
 It’s a very mixed area from the Cais to Sodre which is home to much city activity that reminds of Amsterdam’s red light district all though slightly more innocent and subdued.

 What has defined the architecture of the Baixa is the earthquake of 1755 which destroyed all of it.
-It was the marques of Pombal who was brought in to redesign the city plan.
-He was ordered to restore the city back to it’s original plan but Pombal after much analyses decided to take a new route.
+The Marques of Pombal was brought in to redesign the city plan.
+He decided to redesign the old center to a modernized plan.

-But also he used the opportunity to create a Lisbon centre that would better Lisbon’s and Portugal economic growth and would become a practical commercial center for the bourgeois.
+He used the opportunity to create a Lisbon centre that would better Lisbon’s and Portugal economic growth.
+It would become a practical commercial center for the bourgeois.